Sexual Misconduct Resource Guide

 Get Medical Attention

 If you experienced a sexual assault or relationship violence, a medical professional can treat injuries, even those you may not be able to see, including sexually transmitted infections.
 Consider seeing a medical professional right away to take care of your health.

-Students at other Statewide Campuses should visit a local health care provider.
+- Students at other statewide campuses and USU employees should visit a local health care provider.